daoready/interactive-ico/README.md

 The presence of ICO token and contract is required only at time of finalisation.
 Before finalization they are optional.

+### CPACrowdsale

+CPACrowdsale is a demonstration of how decentralized reward protocol can be used with CPA offers.
+The [demo page](http://daoready.com/product/cpa-ico?aff=0x28698ed7e540B437D5D43bB7cc1a4C76a4Ab571C) shows how this contract can be used to track and reward traffic on ICO sale page.

 ## Trial on Ropsten Network